 Where do I start when it comes to finding a reputable breeder?

 If adoption isn’t for you, it’s important to find an ethical breeder.
 Social media and flashy websites have made it very easy for puppy factories to look ethical, so it’s important to be vigilant.

 What questions should I ask the breeders to know if they are a good breeder?

-These are just some examples of things to ask.
-Click the link above for a full guide from the RSPCA.
+These are just some examples of things to ask, the links above go into more details.

 - Are you a registered breeder?
 In Australia all purebred breeders must be registered with the The Australian National Kennel Council (ANKC).
 Each state has its own Member body.
 For example, a registered breeder in Victoria, Australia, must be a member of DOGS Victoria, the controlling body for pure breed dogs in Victoria.
 When purchasing a puppy from a Dogs Victoria breeder, you should always check that their membership with Dogs Victoria is current.
 Member of this organisation and bound by its Code of Practice for the breeding and welfare of puppies, and also confirm that they are able to provide you with registration papers for your new purebred puppy.
 Dog’s Victoria also have some fantastic information on their website about breed selection and finding ethical breeders so make sure to click here to have a look.

 - Has a vet has been involved?
 Mother and pups must be fully health checked, vaccinated and wormed.
 Puppies must be microchipped before coming home.

 - Have the parents been checked for inherited disorders?
 Some medical conditions have a genetic component so the best breeders will not use dogs to breed with if they have any of these conditions.
 Some of the best breeders will actually provide the results from screening tests done on the parents in the pups registrations documents.